Werasu62/Werasu62/README.md

-- 👋 Hi, I’m @Werasu62
+- 👋 Hi, I’m a developer from Russia
 -  👀 I’m interested in creating bots in the discord
 - 🌱 I’m currently learning C++
 - ⚡ I'm 16 y.o.